 - If the spelling and grammar of an email are a little off, then there’s a high chance that it could be from a spammer.

 - Make sure you check the address of a link before clicking it.
-This is important for all internet users; by training yourself to identify links, you greatly improve your chances of avoiding not just scams, but also viruses and spyware.
+This is important for all internet users; by training yourself to identify links, you significantly improve your chances of avoiding scams, viruses, and spyware.

-- Companies will rarely ever ask you to give a password in order to get into your account.
-In most cases, you’ll need to log into an account in order to access support in the first place, so they should know all of your details.
+- Companies rarely ask you to give a password to get into your account.
+In most cases, you’ll need to log into an account to access support first, so they should know your details without asking.

 - When downloading software, always ensure that you’re downloading it from a reputable website.
 When possible, do a Google search of the software you want to download to find an official website instead of accepting it from strangers.

 - A common strategy that scammers use is to scare you into taking action.
-They use threatening words like “high risk” and they may tell you that your computer has already been infected to give you a sense of urgency.
+They use threatening words like “high risk” and may tell you that your computer is already infected to give you a sense of urgency.
 If you notice this, immediately put down the phone.

-- In the majority of cases, if your computer is experiencing a problem, you’ll be the first to notice it.
-If someone tries to convince you that there’s an issue with your computer, then they could be a scammer looking to gain your trust.
+- In most cases, if your computer is experiencing a problem, you’ll be the first to see it.
+If someone tries to convince you there’s an issue with your computer, they could be a scammer looking to gain your trust.

 - Using a secure web browser can help eliminate the majority of scam attempts.
-They can filter out questionable websites to ensure that you’re not clicking on any malicious sites.
+They can filter out questionable websites to ensure you’re not clicking on malicious sites.

 - If someone insists that you must call them to receive tech support, then it’s very likely a scam.
-This is because most legitimate support companies have many ways to provide support such as email or social media.
-Scammers typically rely on phone calls because they can’t be traced.
+This is because most legitimate support companies have many ways to provide support, such as email or social media.
+Scammers typically rely on phone calls because it is tough to trace them.